scott45/checkpoint2-bucketlist/README.md

 >A project done in fulfillment of the second checkpoint of the Andela training program.

+>The API live documentation can be found here; https://scott45.github.io/slate/#introduction-to-bucketlist-api

 # Project description

 Brief highlights about the following concepts is necessary: